-Back in August me and my friend wanted to take a short weekend trip to Milano.
+Back in August my friend and I wanted to take a short weekend trip to Milano.
 Since I didn’t do a Travel Diary back then, I thought I show you a Travel Guide with 6 things you should do while visiting Milano!

 If you just want to visit Milano to spend your money on shopping, I recommend visiting during the sale times.
 They offer great discounts in every shop and have extra promotions going on.
 Milano offers everything a true shopaholic desires, all from high street to luxury labels.

-Right next to the Duomo di Milano is this beautiful shopping center, which carriers mainly luxury labels.
-Even if you don’t want to buy something there you should definitely walk trough it.
+Right next to the Duomo di Milano is this beautiful shopping centre, which carriers mainly luxury labels.
+Even if you don’t want to buy something there you should definitely walk through it.
 The architecture is simply breathtaking!

 If you want to eat something else, just walk around in that area.
 They are many other restaurants with all kinds of different foods.

 During the night, we went to the Brera District.
 It’s a young and hip area with lots of bars and restaurants.
-Its gets very busy especially on the weekends.
+It’s getting very busy, especially on the weekends.
 We walked around and decided to stay at Cinc (Via Marco Formentini, 5, 20121 Milano) which had a beautiful garden area outside.
-Although we couldn’t sit outside, because there were to many people we still enjoyed the place.
+Although we couldn’t sit outside because there were too many people we still enjoyed the place.
 The cocktails were really good and pricing was around 10€.

 Hey there!
 My name is Chichi hence the blog name.
 This blog is about styles, trends, lifestyle and my travel adventures.